-- Spoon a heaping teaspoon of the filling onto each wonton wrapper, dip your fingers or a pastry brush in water and moisten the edges of each wrapper, careful not to wet them too much.
+- Spoon out a heaping teaspoon of the filling onto each wonton wrapper.
+Dip your fingers or a pastry brush in water and moisten the edges of each wrapper.
+(Be careful not to wet them too much.)

 - Seal the wrappers by folding the top corner to meet the bottom, folding the wrapper over the filling to make a triangle.
 Press the edges firmly to make a seal.
-Next, bring the left and right corners together above the filling.
+Bring the left and right corners together above the filling.
 Overlap the tips of these corners, moisten with water and press together.
-Add the finished wonton to the lined baking sheet
+Add the finished wonton to the lined baking sheet.

 - Repeat until all the filling has been used up.

-- When you are ready to eat them, bring your chicken stock and sesame oil to a boil in a large pot of water.
+- When you are ready to eat your wontons, bring your chicken stock and sesame oil to a boil in a large pot of water.
 Once boiling, add the wontons and mushrooms.
 After 5 minutes of cooking, add snow peas for final 1-2 minutes of cooking.
-Remove from heat once peas are cooked but still slightly crunchy and wontons have cooked through.
+Remove from heat once peas are cooked (but still slightly firm) and wontons have cooked through.

-- Dish up into bowls and sprinkle with green onion to garnish.
+- Dish up into bowls.
+Sprinkle with green onion to garnish.

 - Category: Main Dishes, Soups